This Price Action Trading Glossary is based on the LIST OF PRICE ACTION TERMS (From Trading Price Action Trends, Wiley, 2012).

 major trend reversal

 A reversal from a bull to a bear trend or from a bear trend to a bull trend.
-The setup must include a test of the old trend extreme after a break of the trend line.
+The setup must include a break out of the channel (below the bull trend line in a bull trend or above the bear trend line in a bear trend).
+In addition, the reversal begins with a test of the old trend extreme.
+All major trend reversal tops are variations of double tops, and all major trend reversal bottoms are types of double bottoms.

 A sell-off in a bear spike or a tight bear channel without significant pullbacks and that extends further than the fundamentals would dictate.